- A Theology of Strategy Development

 Use history to move forward, not backward!

 History is great for inspiration but don’t let it become a limiting constraint.
-John G. Stackhouse Jr. used his plenary speech at the CCCC Conference, Renewed and Ever Renewing, to mine church history and show the adaptable and evolving nature and methods of the church.
+John G. Stackhouse Jr. used his plenary speech at a CCCC Conference titled Renewed and Ever Renewing to mine church history and show the adaptable and evolving nature and methods of the church.
 Stackhouse quickly ran through 2,000 years of church history, not once but six times!
 Each time he followed a different track: denominational splits, higher education, spiritual renewal and so on, driving home the point that the church is anything but a static institution.

 A Harvard Business Review article entitled Your Company’s History as a Leadership Tool, says history has four useful functions:

-- I mined CCCC’s history this year to discern our sense of call, to define our values, and to express our mission in a fresh way that remained faithful with the past.
+- I mined CCCC’s history to discern our sense of call, to define our values, and to express our mission in a fresh way that remained faithful with the past and documented how I did that in this post.

 - To put adversity in context and to help heal rifts.